S1mplector/Simp3/README.md

 ##  Contributing

-We welcome contributions!
+Contributors are always welcome.
 Here's how you can help:

 ### Ways to Contribute
 -  Report bugs and issues
 -  Suggest new features
 -  Submit pull requests
 -  Improve documentation
--  Add translations

 ### Development Process
 1. Fork the repository